Nights-Software/ns-docs/resources/ers.md

 3. **Providing callout packs**
    - Providing free or paid ERS callout packs is allowed.
 Many of our community members are planning to sell or provide callout packs.
 We approve this, as long as you follow [FiveM](https://forum.cfx.re/) (CFX) and [Tebex](https://www.tebex.io/) policy (terms of service).
 Basically, provide via [Tebex](https://www.tebex.io/).
 We are to report any illegal trade or distribution to authorities.

-## FORMATS for adding a callout (config -> server -> client)
+## The format for adding a callout (config, server & client)
 *IT IS IMPORTANT TO REALIZE CALLOUT CREATION IS FOR DEVELOPERS*

 **Support notice**
 - Nights Software does not offer support for creating custom callouts, besides the documentation.
 Ask the community instead!
     - If you do not have an understanding of developing you'll need to learn this first.
 You will be told the same thing in a ticket.
 Even though we love our community and love to help, we don't have the capacity (yet) to provide support for callout creation.
-Read these documented instructions carefully.
+Read these documented instructions carefully and ask our community to share knowledge!

 ## Task List for creating one callout